Study Finds 8 Best Close Grip Bench Press Alternatives (Most Muscle Growth)

 Correct Bar Path

-Having the correct bar path in the close grip bench press alternatives in both barbell and dumbbell movements is just as important as having the correct bench press bar path in the bench press.
+In close grip bench press alternatives, whether using barbells or dumbbells, maintaining the correct bar path is crucial, similar to the importance of the bench press bar path in traditional bench pressing.
 Dumbbell presses should have a fairly vertical bar path to properly engage the triceps.

 The same goes for the close grip pin press which has the bar travel in a vertical line.